NetwCodeProjects/ffuf-cmdbuilder/README.md

 # ffuf-cmdbuilder
-Use python to craft ffuf actions. it's pretty much a framework to be optimized for your usage. i dont like remebering all these argument and flags etc so i made this easy to use program to launch a few basic commands.
+Use python to craft ffuf actions. it's pretty much a framework to be optimized for your usage. i dont like remembering all these arguments and flags etc so i made this easy to use program to launch a few basic commands.